JuliaReach/ReachabilityBenchmarks/README.md

 julia> include("models/SLICOT/iss")
 ```

+The models stored in MAT files are loaded using the [MAT.jl](https://github.com/JuliaIO/MAT.jl) Julia package.

-There are also bash scripts to run SpaceEx for most of the models.
+There are also bash scripts to run [SpaceEx](http://spaceex.imag.fr/) for most of the models.
 These scripts assume that `spaceex` (and some other tools for creating plots) are added to the PATH.

 ## Usage